This year and next will not be normal years for energy bills or tariffs. We will do our best to keep this document up to date with the latest advice.

 Subscriptions

 If you have subscriptions to different streaming sites, but you don’t use them all of the time, cancel any you aren’t using.
-For example, if you have Netflix, Amazon Prime, and Britbox subscriptions, but for the last month you’ve only been watching Britbox, you might cancel Netflix and Amazon Prime and save yourself a bit of money.
+For example, if you have Netflix and Amazon Prime subscriptions, but for the last month you’ve only been watching Netflix, you might cancel Amazon Prime and save yourself a bit of money.
 You can then resubscribe at any time, and cancel the subscription to the site you aren’t really using.

-See the travel and food and drink sections for saving money here too.
+See the Travel and Food & Drink sections for saving money here too.